timofeysie/satisfactory/README.md

 Looking at the addendum file 8a from the forked repository, there were more failed test there.

-Here are the details shown there:
+Here are the details shown there in the below section.

+### Previous notes on fixing the tests

 Since @transitionMessages is not found in the project, it must be part of material which we just imported above.
 Stopping and starting the tests and closing and opening VSCode fixes this.
 Or, fixes one of them.
 Now the only test failing is the @transitionMessages one.